Aish16032001/Aish16032001.github.io/README.md

 *  Application of Density Functional Theory (DFT) in solid-state chemistry using Quantum Espresso

 ### Master’s Project

 * Pursued MS-Thesis on photocathodic materials for P.E.C. water splitting.
-P.E.C. water splitting is an efficient approach since hydrogen and oxygen gases can be quantified easily and can help solve the significant problems that the world is facing today, which are the energy crisis and environmental pollution.
+It is an efficient approach since hydrogen and oxygen gases.
 There is a vast amount of work already done in the photoanodic system, but there is much to do for the photocathodic materials, which is worth exploring.
 I worked on chalcogenide materials as photocathodes because they are earth- abundant, cost-effective, and have good absorption power.

 ### Ph.D.
 Project

 * Fossil fuels dominate energy consumption worldwide, resulting in many energy and environmental problems.
 In recent years, halide perovskites (HaP) have gained enormous attention in